CallJCW/phoenix-full-stack-work-sample/notes.md

 - flyctl/GraphQL/API/WebUI synchronization to ensure schema and functionality changes - automation/templating?
 Need to choose source of truth, currently defaulting to flyctl as authoritative
 - Additional logging will inevitably be required
 - Research A/B testing - Phoenix on Elixir equivalent of A/Bingo (https://github.com/ryanb/abingo) by @patio11.
 Cursory search shows https://github.com/alvesdan/abex
-- Consider graphical additions for overview and individual apps (pageviews, queries, transactions, estimated costs), useful for operations centers.
-Might not be practical to build it into this app, alternatively offer templating and assistance to customers.
+- Consider additions of line graphs for overview and individual apps (pageviews, queries, transactions, estimated costs), useful for operations centers.
+Some values that are important to customers might not be practical to build on the fly side, alternatively offer templating and assistance to customers.
 - Include info from flyctl info: protocols/ports, IPv4 addresses, IPv6 addresses
 - Update phoenix_html from 3.0.2 to 3.0.4